Updated: Mar 1

 What 'twas ambition for I know not well.

-From the evidence of the FNBs, Ambition was either written with the view from his study in mind or of the similar view further along Ashford Hangers from the heights of Shoulder of Mutton hill, looking out toward the valley of the Rother to the Downs.
-ET never tired of this view - the trees and meadows of the vale (as he often described it) and the flanks and tops of the South Downs and the wide sky.
+During this period it was clear ET was gaining a fuller appreciation of the astonishing view from the new house.
+ET never tired of this view - the trees and meadows of the Rother valley or the vale as he often described it - and the flanks and tops of the South Downs and the wide sky.
 Ambition is focused on the valley rather than the imposing hills behind - his own Elysian Fields.

-Clearly the memory of the steam train crossing the valley "with its bower of pure smoke" was one that stood out for ET among his many other observations of the vale, as one especially fitting for a poem.
-On March 6th 1914 he wrote of a morning of mixed weather in the valley with a bright start, then silent showers filling the vale with grey smoke though the Downs are clear and above them manes of white cloud against which heavier clouds sail over.
+Later in March 6th 1914 he wrote of a morning of mixed weather in the valley with a bright start, then silent showers filling the vale with grey smoke though the Downs are clear and above them manes of white cloud against which heavier clouds sail over.
 At 12.50 "smoke of train in vale....is bright white vertebrae".
-He had written in similar terms before, though more often he noted the noise of the train below:- on 16th October 1913 there's the "rumbling train below"; a few days later "trains rumble as if very near'.
+He wrote of sighting the “vertebrae” a number of times over the years and he also often noted the noise of the train below:- on 16th October 1913 there's the "rumbling train below"; a few days later "trains rumble as if very near'.
 On 24th October at 5.20 the "vale all but gone - owls bubbling hoot - loud peaceful roar of train".
 From the top of the hanger in different conditions the train sounded from below - c 3 or 4 miles at its nearest point - close, far, muted, loud - depending on the wind and other weather conditions.
 The poet took the "loud peaceful roar" and combining with the bower of purest smoke from the engine, produced the evocative "so fair it touched the roar with silence."
 ET used such oxymorons on a number of occasions in his early poems, notably in Interval with "stormy rest" and "roaring peace".

 In ET's day there would have been two train lines operating in the valley - the London to Portsmouth line and the Midhurst to Petersfield, both stopping services operated by London & South West Railways.
 Both were in view of the Ashford Hangers though the Midhurst to Petersfield line, having a much longer line of sight from the hangers, would have been the very likely candidate, probably with the train steaming away from his viewing point en route to Midhurst along the Rother valley.
 The Midhurst to Petersfield line closed in 1953, white the London to Portsmouth line has become a commuter mainline - from the hangers you can see their electric blue and red/white and blue drift past regularly in a brief gap in the high ground between Sheet and Steep.